alexandreborges/malwoverview/README.md

                         This option is related to MALPEDIA and presents different meanings depending on the chosen value.
-Thus, 1: List meta information for all families ; 2: List all actors ID ; 3: List all available payloads organized by family from Malpedia; 4: Get meta information from an specific actor, so it is necesary to use the -m option.
+Thus, 1: List meta information for all families ; 2: List all actors ID ; 3: List all available payloads organized by family from Malpedia; 4: Get meta information from an specific actor, so it is necessary to use the -m option.
-                        Additionally, try to confirm the correct actor ID by executing malwoverview with option -M 3; 5: List all families IDs; 6: Get meta information from an specific family, so it is necesary to use the -m option.
+                        Additionally, try to confirm the correct actor ID by executing malwoverview with option -M 3; 5: List all families IDs; 6: Get meta information from an specific family, so it is necessary to use the -m option.
 Additionally, try to confirm the correct family ID by executing malwoverview with option -M 5; 7: Get a malware sample from malpedia (zip format -- password: infected).
-It is necessary to specifiy the requested hash by using -m option; 8: Get a zip file containing Yara rules for a specific family (get the possible families using -M 5), which must be specified by using -m option.
+It is necessary to specify the requested hash by using -m option; 8: Get a zip file containing Yara rules for a specific family (get the possible families using -M 5), which must be specified by using -m option.